by-nir/aws-sdk-zig/README.md

 - `aws` Generate the AWS SDKs source code.
     - Optionally specify one or more `-Dfilter=sdk_codename` to select specific services.
 - `test:aws` Run unit tests for the AWS SDKs generation.
-- `test:smithy` Run unit tests for the Smithy libraty.
+- `test:smithy` Run unit tests for the Smithy library.

 ## License